nipreps/nipreps-book/docs/head-motion/models.md

 Its simplicity does not diminish its great usefulness.
 First, when coding it is very important to build up iteratively in complexity.
-This model will allow to easily test the overal integration of the different components of our head-motion estimation algorithm.
+This model will allow to easily test the overall integration of the different components of our head-motion estimation algorithm.
 Also, this model will allow a very straightforward implementation of registration to the *b=0* reference, which is commonly used to initialize the head-motion estimation parameters.

 ```{code-cell} python